 As my aggressive camel kept knocking off my shoes, I eventually climbed the Pyramid of Kafre barefoot (at the insistence of my tour guide), touching pyramids that were built over 4,500 years ago and that hold ancient mummified pharaohs I thought I would only ever read about.

 After a quick Egyptian perfume smelling and a photo opt at the Nile, I began my drive back to the airport, still unable to comprehend what I had just experienced.
 My driver speaking only Arabic and I only English, we chatted the whole way back to the airport in a new dialect that only we could understand.
 With a check-in through five metal detectors and three passport scans, I was back on my Emirates flight with sandy Sahara feet & an experience that would last a lifetime.

-So long story short, while Cairo is crazy & scary & I’ll never go back, it is absolutely the most unreal, incomprehendable, and life-changing travel experience anyone could ever have… just remember your twenty-five dollars or you may never get out.
+So long story short, while Cairo is insane, it is absolutely the most unreal and life-changing travel experience anyone could ever have… just remember your twenty-five dollars or you may never get out.